-La Mama Umbria International is a non-profit cultural center and artist residence founded in 1990 by legendary theatre pioneer, Ellen Stewart.
+La MaMa Umbria International is a non-profit cultural center and artist residence founded in 1990 by legendary theatre pioneer, Ellen Stewart.
 Dedicated to artistic experimentation, research, and learning, La MaMa Umbria is a place where artists from around the world meet to create, and to share work and ideas.
-Housed in a 700 year old monastery just outside Spoleto, Italy, the center is less than two hours from Rome.
+Housed in a former monastery just outside Spoleto, Italy, the center is less than two hours from Rome.

-La MaMa Spoleto Open, the official fringe of Spoleto’s Festival de Due Mondi is produced by La MaMa Umbria International in association with Cittá di Spoleto and Regione Spoleto and features the work of emerging and established international and local artists.
+La MaMa Spoleto Open, the official fringe of Spoleto’s Festival dei Due Mondi is produced by La MaMa Umbria International in association with Città di Spoleto and Regione Spoleto and features the work of emerging and established international and local artists.